-9.16 The AECOM Design Guidance work identified seven distinct character areas across the built-up areas of the village.
-These are illustrated on Map 9 and described on the following pages.
+- 9.16 The AECOM Design Guidance work identified seven distinct character areas across the built-up areas of the village.
+These are illustrated on Map 9 and described on the following pages. - 9.15 The principal built characteristic across

 Character Area 1 - Hall Park Area